Why Tenants Should Always have Renters Insurance

 Earthquakes and Flood require usually a separate policy but also worth looking into getting.

-Another thing that Rental Insurance covers is liability.
+Another thing that Rental Insurance covers is a liability.
 If someone is injured in your place, they could sue you.
 It's important to have liability coverage.

 Is it worth it to have Renters Insurance?